qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how can i mark an email as spam
 - how do i mark an email as not spam
 - i i have notice that there is no option to mark an email not spam
-- please add an option to mark stuff that is in spam folder not tbsp
+- please add an option to mark stuff that is in spam folder not spam
-- tbsp is there an option to mark an email as not spam
+- is there an option to mark an email as not spam
 - i i don't have the add to assistant and mark as spam options
 - i would like it if there was an option to mark spam in the inbox
 - hello a lot my messages marked as spam when they are not i do not see the gmail not spam option how do i mark the sender as not spam